jhubig/FritzBoxShell/README.md

 Please raise an issue with your function you would like to add.

-This package was tested on
+This package (before the fork) was tested on
 * OK: Fritz!Box 7490, with firmware version `6.93`
 * NOK: Fritz!Box 7490, with firmware version `06.98-53696 BETA`
   * Status check not working anymore.
 NewStatus field not updated.
 Stays "Disabled".
 * OK: Fritz!Repeater 310, with firmware version `6.92`

+After the fork, it has solely been tested on
+* FRITZ!Box 6490 Cable (kdg) with FRITZ!OS: 06.87
+  * DSL not working
+  * WAN partly working (rates are always 0)
+  * WANDSLLINK not working

 ## External Links